Advisory Board for Remembrance Culture

 The focus of the advisory board is on the assessment of submissions for new "points in time", the review of contaminated street names and the erection of new memorial plaques, monuments and outdoor sculptures.

-In the current period, the Advisory Board for the Culture of Remembrance of the City of Innsbruck consists of
+In the current period, the Advisory Board for the Culture of Remembrance of the City of Innsbruck is made up of

 • SSc Mag.a Dr.in Ingrid Böhler (Head of the Institute for Contemporary History, Leopold-Franzens-University Innsbruck)